Sue: It’s the Bristol Boys.

 Sue: It’s all gone a bit Pete Tong.

-I haven’t the heart to tell her that no one uses that phrase anymore.
+I haven’t the heart to tell her that nobody uses that phrase any more.
 Not even Pete Tong.

-Nicol: The blue screen work is terrible.
-That character just walked straight through a rock.
+Nicol: That character just walked straight through a rock.

 Sue: That look is very S&M.